By Gustavoblalmiras • Last updated: March 2026

 What mileage do problems start on a 435d?

-It varies more by usage and maintenance than the odometer, but higher-mileage cars and short-trip cars are more likely to show DPF/intake issues, and timing chain concerns are more often discussed around the 100k+ range in enthusiast/specialist circles.
+It varies more by usage and maintenance than the odometer.
+Higher-mileage cars and short-trip cars are more likely to show DPF/intake issues, and timing chain concerns are more often discussed on higher-mileage examples.

 Should I buy a 435d if I mostly do city driving?